nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 09 - The Process.markdown

 	(ii). **False**.
 The parent process may not always wait for the child process to complete its run and return.
 The parent may also die leaving the child process as an orphan.
 A child process may continue executing without returning.

 	(iii). **True**.
-A single program (a single file of the disk) can be executed by same or different users to give rise to multiple processes.
+A single program (a single file of the disk) can be executed by same or different user to give rise to multiple processes.
 A single user can log in from multiple terminals to give rise to more than one shell process (using the same shell program).

 ##